cbslneu/heartview/docs/beat-editor-quick-guide.rst

 Keyboard Shortcuts
 ==================
-The Beat Editor supports several keyboard shortcuts to enhance workflow.
-Here are some of the most useful ones:
+The Beat Editor supports several keyboard shortcuts to enhance workflow:

 - **A** - Add a new beat.
 - **D** - Delete the selected beat.